 - 2.7.1 In exercising his or her functions, the PSCO should use professional judgement to determine whether to detain the ship until any noted deficiencies are corrected or to allow it to sail with certain deficiencies which do not pose an unreasonable threat of harm under the scope of the Annex provided they will be addressed in a timely manner.
-In doing this, the PSCO should be guided by the principle that the requirements contained in the Annex, with respect to the construction, equipment and operation of the ship, are essential for the protection of the marine environment, navigational safety or human health and that departure from these requirements could constitute an unreasonable threat of harm to the protection aspects mentioned and should be avoided. - 2.7.2 In order to assist the PSCO in the use of these Guidelines, there follows a list of deficiencies which are considered, taking into account the provisions of regulation VI/3, to be of such a serious nature that they may warrant the detention of the ship involved: - .1 absence of valid IAPP Certificate, EIAPP Certificates or Technical Files, if applicable; - .2 absence of valid IEE Certificate, EEDI Technical File or SEEMP; - .3 absence of a valid Statement of Compliance Fuel Oil Consumption Reporting covering the year 2019 and onwards from 1 June of each following year; - a marine diesel engine, with a power output of more than 130 kW, which is installed on board a ship constructed on or after 1 January 2000, or a marine diesel engine having undergone a major conversion on or after 1 January 2000 which does not conform to its Technical File or where the required records have not been maintained as necessary or where it has not met the applicable requirements of the particular NO_X Tier III emission control area in which it is operating; - a marine diesel engine, with a power output of more than 5,000 kW and a per cylinder displacement at or above 90 litres, which is installed on board a ship constructed on or after 1 January 1990 but prior to 1 January 2000, and an approved method for that engine has been certified by an Administration and was commercially available, for which an approved method is not installed after the first renewal survey specified in regulation VI/13.7.2; - on ships not equipped with equivalent means of SO_X compliance, based on the methodology of sample analysis in accordance with appendix VI of MARPOL Annex VI, the sulphur content of any fuel oil being used or carried for use on board exceeds the applicable limit required by regulation VI/14.
-If the master claims that it was not possible to bunker compliant fuel oil, the
+In doing this, the PSCO should be guided by the principle that the requirements contained in the Annex, with respect to the construction, equipment and operation of the ship, are essential for the protection of the marine environment, navigational safety or human health and that departure from these requirements could constitute an unreasonable threat of harm to the protection aspects mentioned and should be avoided. - 2.7.2 In order to assist the PSCO in the use of these Guidelines, there follows a list of deficiencies which are considered, taking into account the provisions of regulation VI/3, to be of such a serious nature that they may warrant the detention of the ship involved: - .1 absence of valid International Air Pollution Prevention Certificate (IAPP Certificate), Engine International Air Pollution Prevention Certificates (EIAPP Certificates) or Technical Files if applicable; - .2 absence of International Energy Efficiency Certificate (IEE Certificate), the EEDI Technical File or EEXI Technical File; or the Ship Energy Efficiency Management Plan (SEEMP); - .3 in relation to the absence of a valid Statement of Compliance for: - .1 fuel Oil Consumption Reporting from 2019 and onwards of 1 June of each following year (regulation 27); and/or - .2 carbon Intensity Rating from 2023 and onwards of each following year (regulation 28), a pragmatic approach should be applied if a ship has changed the flag and/or the company and there is evidence the losing Administration has not acted in accordance with regulation/s or data was not provided by the previous company when the ship was transferred;